Greatest Hits (Mariah Carey album)

-Greatest Hits is the second greatest hits album by American singer-songwriter Mariah Carey, released on December 4, 2001, by Columbia Records.
-Released after her departure from Columbia, the album includes most of Carey's singles from 1990 to 2000, spanning her tenure at the label.
-It features her then fifteen US number-one singles, along with the UK number-one hits "Without You" and "Against All Odds".
+Greatest Hits is the first greatest hits album by American singer-songwriter Mariah Carey, released by Columbia Records on December 4, 2001.
+Issued after Carey's departure from Columbia, the album spans her tenure with the label and includes most of her singles released between 1990 and 2000.
+It features her then fifteen US number-one singles, as well as the UK number-one hits "Without You" and "Against All Odds".

-In response to criticism from both reviewers and Carey herself of her first greatest hits album, #1's (1998), which focused on her US number-one singles, Greatest Hits was developed as a double album comprising a wider selection of Carey's work, including two additional number-one songs released after #1's.
-The album peaked at number fifty-two on the US Billboard 200 and number seven on the UK Albums Chart, and achieved platinum certifications in various countries, including double-platinum in the US and triple-platinum in the UK and Australia.
+Following criticism from reviewers and Carey herself of her first compilation album, #1's (1998), which focused on her US number-one singles, Greatest Hits was developed as a double album with a broader selection of her work, including two number-one songs released after #1's.
+The album peaked at number 52 on the US Billboard 200 and number seven on the UK Albums Chart.
+It received platinum certifications in several countries, including double-platinum in the US and triple-platinum in the UK and Australia.

-The album was re-released internationally as The Essential Mariah Carey on January 10, 2011, as part of Legacy Recordings's Essential series, featuring the same track listing.
-The US edition, released on April 24, 2012, featured extended mix versions and additional non-single tracks, personally selected by Carey.
+The album was reissued internationally as The Essential Mariah Carey on January 10, 2011, as part of Legacy Recordings' Essential series, with the same track listing.
+The US edition, released on April 24, 2012, included extended mixes and additional non-single tracks personally selected by Carey.

 Background and development

-Greatest Hits was part of a four-album deal to complete Mariah Carey's contract with Columbia Records, which allowed to her transition to Virgin Records in 2001.
-This four-album deal consisted of two greatest hits albums—#1's (1998) and Greatest Hits, a studio album—Rainbow (1999), and a remix album—The Remixes (2003).
-Carey's departure from Columbia was prompted by strained working relationships with the label and her ex-husband, Sony Music CEO Tommy Mottola.
-Unlike #1's, Carey had little involvement in the development of Greatest Hits, there are no personal messages within its liner notes, and no significant promotional efforts were conducted for the album; when asked about the album on its release day by Entertainment Tonight, Carey remarked: "Does it come out today?
+Greatest Hits was part of a four-album deal that completed Mariah Carey's contract with Columbia Records and allowed her to move to Virgin Records in 2001.
+The deal consisted of two compilation albums, #1's (1998) and Greatest Hits; the studio album Rainbow (1999); and the remix album The Remixes (2003).
+Carey's departure from Columbia followed strained working relationships with the label and her ex-husband, Sony Music CEO Tommy Mottola.
+Unlike #1's, Carey had little involvement in developing Greatest Hits.
+The album contains no personal messages in its liner notes, and Columbia conducted no significant promotional campaign for it.
+When asked about the album on its release day by Entertainment Tonight, Carey remarked: "Does it come out today?
 Oh, ha ha."

-Critics criticized the selection of previously released material in #1's, which was limited to her then thirteen US Billboard Hot 100 number-one singles.
-Carey was disappointed in the exclusion of various songs that she felt was her "best work", which was even expressed in the liner notes for #1's, in an "open letter to [her] fans":
+Critics faulted the selection of previously released material on #1's, which was limited to her then-thirteen US Billboard Hot 100 number-one singles.
+Carey was disappointed by the exclusion of several songs that she felt were her "best work", a view she expressed in the liner notes for #1's in an "open letter to [her] fans":

 "First of all – this is not a greatest hits album!
 It's too soon, I haven't been recording long enough for that!
 This album is a 'thank you' and an acknowledgment of my gratitude to all of you out there for making these records #1 on the charts.